-REC 216 Advanced First Aid and Emergency Care
+REC 216 Advanced First Aid and Emergency Care This course will cover the topics prescribed by the

-This course will cover the topics prescribed by the American Red Cross in their advanced first aid course, including respiratory emergencies, artificial respiration, wounds, poisoning, water accidents, drugs, burns, emergency childbirth, emergency rescue and transfer, and other topics.
-Successful completion of the course requirements will lead to advanced Red Cross first aid certification.
+This course will cover the topics prescribed by the American Red Cross in their advanced first aid course, including respiratory and cardiac emergencies, wounds, poisoning, sudden illness, burns and other topics.
+Successful completion of the course requirements will lead to Advanced First Aid and CPR certification from the American Red Cross.
 Cr 3.